Mini Coupé and Roadster: Coupé

 is based on the Mini Cabriolet, but with only two seats allowing a bigger boot of 280 L. The Coupé's windscreen is angled rearwards by 13 degrees more than in the cabrio's and the roof is 29 mm lower than standard Mini Hatch.
-The rear spoiler rises automatically at speeds above 50 mph. or with the use a toggle switch above the rear view mirror.
+The rear spoiler rises automatically at speeds above 50 mph. or with the use of a toggle switch above the rear view mirror.